hello-robot/stretch_ai/docs/llm_agent.md

     - [Chat](#chat) - testing the AI agent chat functionality
   - [Common Issues](#common-issues) - for debugging common problems

+Stretch AI also has a set of [apps](apps.md), which are standalone programs you can execute on your robot.
+Several of these are described in [Testing Individual Components](#testing-individual-components) below, in addition to in the [apps documentation](apps.md).

 ## Running the AI Agent

 The entry point to the AI demo is the `ai_pickup` script: